Our weekly round up of this week's biggest new tours, shows and events.

 The Comedy Store Live presents #ComedyStoreAtHome, every Friday at 19:00.
 Streaming shows directly into livings rooms, the events include exclusive footage taken from The Comedy Store’s archives.
 Purchasing a ticket allows fans to watch at their leisure over seven days.

 Until 07:00 on Friday 11 September 2020 fans can watch Lou Conran, Adam Bloom, Steve Harris and Marcus Brigstocke.

 The next event will stream for seven days from 19:00 on Friday 11 September, starring Christopher Macarthur-Boyd, Matt Reed, John Hastings and Tania Edwards.

 Recorded on Zoom during the UK lockdown, comedian Katie Mulgrew’s comedy-drama short Bob.
 Depicting a family in lockdown, the film features Mulgrew alongside Emily Spowage, Daniel Waterhouse and and Eithne Browne.

-RuPaul’s Drag Race favourite Trixie Mattel continues her regular live stream at 2:00 (BST) on Wednesday 10 and 17 June 2020.
+RuPaul’s Drag Race favourite Trixie Mattel continues her regular live stream at 2:00 (BST) on Wednesday 12 August 2020.
 The RuPaul’s Drag Race All Stars season 3 winner will perform her one woman show on streaming platform, Twitch.